 Looking for something a bit cheaper?
 Here's a great value full-frame option:

 When the original EOS 6D launched, it offered the best bang for your buck and that trend continues with the second generation DSLR – the EOS 6D Mark II still offers an an excellent entry into the full-frame market.
 Released in 2017, it has a significant bump in features over it's predecessor, including a higher sensor resolution at 26.2MP, a better autofocus system with 45 cross-type AF points, 6.5fps burst speed and introduces touchscreen functionality to the 6D line.
 Performance in the real world is smooth and you won't find much to complain about in terms of image quality.
-And you get all that for around $1,500 / £1,349 / AU$1,999, which is excellent value for money.
-The incoming Canon EOS R6 is its spiritual mirrorless successor, but that will cost $2,499 / £2,499 / AU$4,499 when it goes on sale later this year.
+And you get all that for around $1,500 / £1,349 / AU$1,999, which is very good value for money.

 - Read our in-depth Canon EOS 6D Mark II review